aws-samples/achieving-operational-excellence-using-automated-playbook-and-runbook/README.md

 # Build and operate a secure and successful cloud operations model

+This lab is provided as part of **[AWS Innovate For Every Application Edition](https://aws.amazon.com/events/aws-innovate/apj/for-every-app/)**

+Click [here](https://github.com/phonghuule/aws-innovate-fea-2022) to explore the full list of hands-on labs.

+ℹ️ You will run this lab in your own AWS account.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

 ## Introduction

 Manually running your [runbooks](https://wa.aws.amazon.com/wat.concept.runbook.en.html) and [playbooks](https://wa.aws.amazon.com/wat.concept.playbook.en.html) for operational activities has a number of drawbacks: